Brake Fluid Flush

 Your vehicle manufacturer will have a recommended shedule, generally its every two years – its important to keep in mind these are guidelines and so it is advised to assess the condition of your brake fluid on a regular basis.

-At Dufty Automotive Services we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Dufty Automotive Services we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.

 Trading Hours: Open Monday to Friday 7:30AM to 5:00PM and Saturdays from 7:30AM to 12:00PM